sanmai/Protocol/README.md

 This particular fork aims to solve some deficiencies of the original library, while otherwise being a feature match to the original package.
 Specifically, this fork comes without the global `resolve()` function, which is known to cause a conflict with some versions of Laravel.

-This library is routinely tested to work with PHP 7.0-7.4.
+This library requires PHP 8.2+ and is routinely tested.
 Please report any issues.

 ## Installation